Our Service & Limitations

 We are unable to accept returns or offer refunds on medications as it is prohibited by law.
 However, we are able to offer refunds to patients in some cases if there is a problem with their medication, or if they encountered problems with our service.

-All of the treatments we sell on Treated.com are sourced from reputable medicine wholesalers.
+All of the treatments we offer on Treated.com are sourced from reputable medicine wholesalers.
 We only sell medications legally approved for use by the MHRA.

 In some cases, we may offer treatment for a condition ‘off-label’.
 This means that the medication has not been specifically licensed to treat the condition in question, but that some doctors do issue it for this purpose.
 We will always clearly state where we offer a medication ‘off-label’.
 You can read more on off-label prescribing on our information page.